 - In the Appearance tab, apply your department/unit skin.
 If you have not created a skin for your department/unit yet, follow the steps under Setting Up Your Skin.

 - Follow standard Webtools instructions for adding privileges, sending emails, and running performance reports.

 - Sizing: Templates are 800 pixels wide to provide maximum visibility across email clients.

 - Header and footer: Templates include an institutional email header and footer with the primary university logo.
 Do not use lockups in the header or footer.
-College, department, or unit names can be placed as text in the navy content sections for Department/Unit Name and Footer.
+College, department, or unit names can be identified in your Department/Unit skin.